 How to start a pound shop

-How a discount store could soon have you coining it in
+Our step-by-step business guide to help you launch a discount store that will have you coining it in on the profits

-The recession has helped pound shops thrive.
-The combination of consumer demand for value products and the cheap retail space available, as high street brands such as Woolworths fell by the wayside, has led to a boom in pound shops over the past two years.
+Although the recession did help pound shops thrive; the combination of consumer demand for value products and the cheap retail space available, as high street brands such as Woolworths fell by the wayside, has led to a boom in pound shops over the past two years.
 Data specialists Experian report that the number of shops with ‘pound' in their name has doubled in the past decade.
-There were 380 in 1999 but this soared to 742 at the end of 2009.
 However, the increase in popularity of the pound shop cannot be entirely attributed to the recession – the number of stores had already grown to 628 by 2004, several years before any whiff of the credit crunch.

 The pound shop phenomenon began with the UK's original outlet, Poundland.
 The store opened in Burton-on-Trent at the end of 1990 in an shopping centre that was struggling to attract tenants and took an incredible £13,000 in its first day of opening alone.
 More stores were to follow and in March 2008, as the ‘Aldi effect' started to become apparent, the nationwide chain with a range of over 2000 products on its shelves saw its profits jump by 122% to £8m.
 That's a lot of pound coins.

 “Pound shops have been around for a while and people know what to expect from them and feel comfortable shopping there,” says Len Griffin, company secretary of the Association of Independent Retailers.